kattcrazy/cat-timeline-card/README.md

 # Cat Timeline Card - Base Template

 **⚠️ This is a BASE TEMPLATE that requires customization.
-It will NOT work as-is. ⚠️** **If anyone is interested in making this into a workable homeassistant card where all customisation is done via YAML you are most welcome to!**
+It will NOT work as-is. ⚠️**

+**If anyone is interested in making this into a workable homeassistant card where all customisation is done via YAML/UI not JS you are most welcome to!**

 This is a starting point for your own cat timeline card project.
 You are responsible for editing the JavaScript file to match your Home Assistant setup.
 This is not a ready-to-use card - it's a customizable base that you need to adapt to your entities, messages, and icons.